sculyi/sculyi.github.io/index.md

 # Latest News

+- Apr 19 2021, our new paper entitled "**Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control**"  has been accepted for publication in "*Aerospace Science and Technology*".

 - Mar 01 2021, My new reivew paper entitled "**Spoken instruction understanding in air traffic control: challenge, technique and application**"  has been accepted for publication in "*Aerospace*".